Your infrastructure. Your data. Your keys.

 Authenticated and least-privilege

 The web console requires per-user logins with argon2id password hashing and brute-force lockout.
 The engine binds to localhost by default and is meant to run as a dedicated low-privilege user.
 Server-to-server callers use a private bearer token; browsers use a short-lived session cookie — and logging out, or a session expiring, closes even open live-log streams within seconds.
+Passwords must also clear a strength check — a minimum length plus a guessability test — so weak or easily-guessed ones are rejected.
+Optional two-factor authentication (TOTP) adds a one-time code from an authenticator app such as Google Authenticator, with recovery codes for a lost device; it is required to use remote access, so a machine can only be opened to the hosted dashboard by an operator who has it enabled.

 Single sign-on via OIDC